aeturrell/coding-for-economists/code-preliminaries.md

 (base) your-username@your-computer current-directory %
 ```

-on Mac, and the same but with '%' replaced by '$' on linux, and
+on Mac, and the same but with '%' replaced by '$' on linux, and (using the Anaconda Prompt)

 ```bash
 (base) C:\Users\YourUsername>